jenkinsci/statuspage-gating-plugin/README.md

 (Or manually on global config page)

 - See what matrices are available to Jenkins at JENKINS_URL/gating/.
-- configure your builds to [wait for your infra](https://github.com/jenkinsci/gating-core-plugin).
+- Configure your builds to [wait for your infra](https://github.com/jenkinsci/gating-core-plugin).

 ## Useful links